Enthusiasm-c/monito-web/docs/DEVELOPER_GUIDE.md

 - Implement request queuing for high load
 - Monitor token usage and costs
 - Use appropriate model for task complexity
+- Enable parallel processing (up to 3 concurrent uploads)
+- Track progress with UploadProgressTracker service
+- Use max_completion_tokens for o3-mini API calls
+- Track progress with UploadProgressTracker service
+- Use max_completion_tokens for o3-mini API calls

 ---